XXDIL/Machine-Learning-Basics/ML-A6/README.md

 Anyone can build a model that uses a lot of data and then comes up with a very high accuracy rate.

-But if you have a very limited amount of data then the one that knows how to utalise the way the data is distributed will be able to build a far superior model than the novice.
+But if you have a very limited amount of data then the one that knows how to utilise the way the data is distributed will be able to build a far superior model than the novice.

 ### Warning

 This is that kind of Algorithm that you dont see used that often, I personally prefer Logistic regression.
 As this has a really high error rate if used incorrectly.

+#### For more information on the algorithm check out the [Report](https://github.com/XXDIL/Machine-Learning-Basics/blob/master/ML-A6/Report.pdf)